lunchbag/hugo-blog/content/posts/the-biggest-mistakes-i-ve-made-with-lunch-money-so-far.md

 +++
 It's been 6 months since the official launch of Lunch Money so I thought I would take this time to reflect on the biggest mistakes I've made (so far).

-# Mistake: Assuming user sentiment (Pre launch)

-I started Lunch Money as a web app since that is the platform I'm most comfortable with and I can iterate quickest on.
-I like the idea of having more screen real estate for a proper user interface and I also have a lot more experience (and fun!) designing and coding for web apps over mobile apps.

-However, at the back of my mind I always felt that I would need to have a mobile app.
-Who would use a new budgeting app if it was not mobile-first?
-Who even owns a laptop or desktop computer anymore?

-I had a fully-functioning web app that was mobile responsive but I had truly convinced myself that no one would take my app seriously because it wasn't available natively on iOS or Android.
-Though I wasn't going to let this be a barrier to launching, I ended up pricing my product low enough as compensation.
-I was also overly apologetic in my copy.
-I had a line that promised that a mobile app was coming soon and the current offering had a special "pre-mobile" pricing.

-After launching, I realized through user feedback that a mobile app was not the dealbreaker I hyped it up to be.
-Of course, there were a few users who made it clear they would only subscribe once a mobile version was available, but there were way more people who were just excited about the potential of Lunch Money itself.
-It became obvious that I should focus on continuing to develop the product rather than halting it in favour of spawning a half-baked version on another platform.

-**Lesson learned: Don't assume what is and isn't important to your users.
-Focus on an MVP and wait for feedback.**

-Looking back now, it was the right decision to hold off on a mobile app.
-Keeping parity with both web and mobile while iterating regularly on the product would be nearly impossible.
-The web version changed so quickly with many features having been completely re-written in the last 6 months.
-That would have surely taken twice or more the amount of time if I also had to consider the mobile app whose update cycles would be at the mercy of Apple and Google.

-This is not to say that Lunch Money will never had a mobile app.
-I'm still working on rounding out core features and as the product approaches stability, we'll spend time thinking seriously about a mobile app.
-Whether that involves hiring a contractor, outsourcing the development or encouraging users to build their own via our developer API is still up in the air!

 # Mistake: Having an ill-prepared launch

 Lunch Money's launch was by-and-large unplanned and accidental, but this wasn't the mistake.